 Aims of this Policy

-Rubicon Interiors is committed to safeguarding the privacy of your information, and processing in accordance with Data Protection legislation and the GDPR.
+Rubicon Commercial is committed to safeguarding the privacy of your information, and processing in accordance with Data Protection legislation and the GDPR.
 Our Policy sets out the purposes for which we process your personal data, who we share it with and your rights in relation to the privacy of your data.

 What is Personal Data?